NuclearPhoenixx/RouteryPi/README.md

 ## Summary

+**Hey there!
+I'm working on this.
+Please be patient while I add more text and add some images.
+Thanks =)**

 The RouteryPi is a WiFi access point based on a Raspberry Pi Zero W. Together with a pretty case and some status LEDs it makes a really nice alternative AP that can easily be programmed and customized.
 The only downside of using a Raspberry Pi is it's relative slow networking speed compared to high quality retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some random old AP that you found in your basement!

 ## Hardware